 Keeping an up-to-date P&L statement allows you to quickly get a snapshot of the overall health of your business at any time,” says Roxana Zaman, co-founder and COO of Maple.

 Your P&L statement should include revenue, cost of goods sold, gross margin, operating expenses, other income and expenses, and net profit.
 These are all numbers you need to know at all times.

 “Many small business owners focus on expenses and revenue when doing their accounting, losing track of what can really help to improve their growth and bottom line, which is increased gross margins.
 Managing the books for a business needs to also focus on increasing profits,” says Marton Sugar, CEO of Pub Crawl Budapest.

 Part of your accounting process should include optimizing your cash flow.
-Improving cash flow is important for every business, from large corporation to solopreneur freelancers.
+Improving cash flow is important for every business, from large corporations to solopreneur freelancers.

 “Little things like sending your invoices in a timely manner or adjusting your payment terms can help your business collect revenue faster, which can greatly benefit the operational side of your business,” advises Zulay Suarez of Scottish Trust Deed.

-Spending the time now to become organized can help you avoid accounting mishaps down the line, which can cost you.
+This is your business, so it’s critical that you know where it stands.
+Spending the time to establish a smooth accounting system now can help you avoid accounting mishaps down the line, which can cost you.

 This post was updated in August 2023.